linkwei0/WalletApp/README.md

   Pet-project with Clean Architecture.
 An application that allows you to create wallets/operations, select currencies, and manage expenses and income.
   MVVM is presentation layer.
 For network using URLSession.
 Local cache is CoreData.
   Business logic is usecases, interactors and etc like remote/local datasources.
+  Below you can find a small part of the application screens!

 <h2>Main technologies</h2>

 - UIKit
 - SnapKit
+- CoreData
 - R.swift
 - XcodeGen
 - SwiftLint